Students are not required to submit standardized test scores (ACT or SAT) as part of their application to St. Thomas.

 You will make the decision about applying with or without a test when you are filling out your application for admission to St. Thomas.
 We ask this question on both the St. Thomas application and the supplemental questions of the Common App.

-If you choose the option to apply without a standardized test, test scores will not be considered as part of the admission or merit scholarship review process (even if submitted or previously sent to St. Thomas).
+If you choose the option to apply without a standardized test, test scores will not be considered as part of the admission review process (even if submitted or previously sent to St. Thomas).

 If you change your mind and wish to have your test scores reviewed with your application, please contact your admissions counselor.